Oil at highest since 2015 on inventory drawdown, Iran unrest

 However, cold weather across much of the country was expected to keep demand high, as heating oil prices were just off highs not seen since early 2015.

-Freezing weather in the United States has spurred short-term demand, especially for heating oil.
-Heating oil futures were down 0.8 percent to $2.0712 a gallon; the contract hit highs not seen since February 2014 earlier in the week.
+Freezing weather in the United States has boosted demand for heating oil.
+Heating oil futures were down 0.7 percent to $2.0741 a gallon; the contract hit highs not seen since February 2014 earlier in the week.

 U.S. crude stocks USOILC=ECI fell by 7.4 million barrels in the last week of 2017, exceeding expectations, as refiners boosted activity to their highest rate since 2005, the U.S. Energy Information Administration said on Thursday.

 “The draw was fairly in line with what we’ve seen in the latter half of 2017,” said Matt Smith, director of commodity research at ClipperData in Louisville, Kentucky.
-U.S. crude stocks have dropped by more than 78 million barrels since the middle of 2017 to 424.5 million, the lowest since September 2015.
+U.S. crude stocks have dropped more than 78 million barrels since the middle of 2017 to 424.5 million, the lowest since September 2015.

 Anti-government protests since last week in Iran, OPEC’s third-largest producer, have added a geopolitical risk premium to oil prices, though the country’s production and exports have not been affected, sources said.

+“The protests don’t put crude oil production at risk; from that perspective it is sort of a moot geopolitical factor,” said Sarp Ozkan, analyst at Drillinginfo.com in Denver.

-Apart from a spike in May 2015, oil is trading at its highest since December 2014 - the month after a decision by the Organization of the Petroleum Exporting Countries to stop cutting output to support prices.
+Apart from a spike in May 2015, oil is at its highest since December 2014 - the month after a decision by the Organization of the Petroleum Exporting Countries to stop cutting output to support prices.

-Analysts at JBC Energy said the price reaction to the Iranian unrest was overdone, while Swiss bank Julius Baer said prices projected “an overly rosy picture” that left the market at risk of profit-taking.

 OPEC, supported by Russia and other non-members, began to reduce output a year ago to remove a glut built up in the previous two years.
-Compliance has been high, aided by involuntary declines in Venezuela, where the economy is collapsing, plus unrest in Nigeria and Libya.

-Producers have decided to extend the supply pact until the end of 2018.
+Compliance has been high, as producers have decided to extend the supply pact until the end of 2018.

-OPEC’s cuts are helping reduce global inventories, even as production continues to rise in the United States, where OPEC efforts are spurring more output from shale.
+OPEC’s cuts are helping reduce global inventories, even as production continues to rise in the United States.
 U.S. production rose to 9.78 million barrels in the last week.
-[EIA/S]

-Addtional reporting by Henning Gloystein; Editing by David Goodman and Rosalba O'Brien
+Addtional reporting by Henning Gloystein; Editing by David Gregorio and Rosalba O'Brien